insight-creative/Insight-Creative-2021/content/services/_index.md

 ---
 title: Services
-description: null
+seo:
+  title: Advertising Services in Green Bay, WI
+  description: An advertising agency with a vision to bring complete strategic development and creative execution capabilities into one roll-up-your-sleeves, hard-working kind of ad agency.
+  featured_image: "/images/background-images/Insight Services Brand Collage Gray.jpg"

+hero_title: 'What you see is <span class="emphasis-red">everything</span> you get.'

 services:
+  subhead: '<span class="emphasis-red">Elevate</span> your brand with <span class="emphasis-underline">ultimate efficiency.</span>'
-  description: "Insight offers all marketing services—including a large commercial video and photography studio—under one roof.
-Some may refer to this as “fully integrated” or “omnichannel marketing” but it’s really just … smart.
-When you partner with Insight, you’ll gain access to a team of dedicated employees working side by side, not a network of freelancers or a revolving door of “creative partners.”
-You can count on our in-house staff to build comprehensive and effective plans that get results.
-You can also rely on Insight to be consistent in customer service, creative processes and, most importantly, quality of work.
-We draw on decades of experience, combined with ever-evolving technology, to create the ultimate media mix.
-Our single-source process is incredibly streamlined and efficient, providing you with what’s most important: great results!"
+  description: "<p>Insight offers all marketing services—including a large commercial video and photography studio—under one roof.
+Some may refer to this as “fully integrated” or “omnichannel marketing” but it’s really just … smart.</p>

+  <p>At Insight, you’ll gain access to a full team of dedicated employees working side by side, not a network of freelancers or a revolving door of “creative partners.”
+Our multi-talented in-house staff consistently delivers quality work with streamlined processes that will save you time, money and unnecessary coordination.
+Browse our services below to see how our capabilities combine to create communication with substance that leads to results!</p>"
 ---